 Lecture classes meet 2 hours per day, Monday through Thursday.
 All academic classes have two all-day field trips, which are generally held on Fridays.
 Classes combine in-class lectures, discussion, and on-site visits.
 Most academic courses are reading and writing intensive and will require a minimum of 6-9 hours of homework outside of regular class-time.

 Studio courses meet 4 hours per day, Monday through Thursday.
 One Friday field trip is scheduled during the session.
 Studio courses combine studio instruction, in-class demonstrations and slide presentations.
 When possible students go on-site to work or visit exhibits and museums of relevance to subject being studied.
 All courses require outside reading.
 There will be both individual and group critiques.
 More advanced studio courses may require written assignments and many require students to keep a sketchbook.
-Add an additional $350 to program fee for studio fees.
+There are additional costs for studio courses.
+See the Program Costs for more details.
+IMPORTANT NOTE: Students may enroll in a maximum of (1) studio course per session.

 After you have been accepted to study abroad you will be given directions to register for classes directly with Santa Reparata.
 After you have finished all of your acceptance tasks in Triton Globetrotter, you will be registered for a placeholder course here at UMSL for the time that you are abroad.